preinh/oq-eqcatalogue-tool/docs/source/index.rst

 Welcome to oq-eqcatalogue-tool's documentation!
 ===============================================

-Release v\ |version|.
+Release version |version|.

-EqCatalogue Tool (ECT) is a `Python`_ library which allows the user to homogenise an earthquake catalogue, useful in the context of the Openquake_ platform framework.
-ECT is written by GEM Foundation and licensed under `GNU Affero General Public License`_.
+Earthquake Catalogue Homogeniser Tool is a `Python`_ library which allows the user to homogenise different earthquake catalogues, useful in the context of the Openquake_ platform framework.
+It is written by GEM Foundation and licensed under `GNU Affero General Public License`_.

 Requirements